heike/x3ptools/README.md

 ### Visualizing x3p objects

 The function `image_x3p` uses `rgl` to render a 3d object in a separate window.
-The user can then interact with the 3d surface (zoom and rotate - try to click with the mouse in the image below).
-Note that loading this image takes a few moments:
+The user can then interact with the 3d surface (zoom and rotate):

 ```r